Apollo Image Archive Banner Image

 The Scans

-The scanning process will take about three years to complete.
 First, all the 35-mm photographs were scanned (about 620 frames).
-Currently, the Metric camera's 10,153 frames (BW) are being scanned, and next the 4,612 frames from the Panoramic camera (BW) will be scanned.
-Finally, the approximately 20,000 Hasselblad photographs (BW and color) will be scanned.
-An estimate of the resulting sizes of the scans is summarized below.
+Next, the Metric camera's 10,153 frames (BW) and the 4,612 frames from the Panoramic camera (BW) were scanned.
+We are now scanning the ~20,000 Hasselblad photographs (BW and color).
+A table of the file sizes of the scans is summarized below.

 Camera